 We won’t share your information, and we pay close attention to what we send out.

 And if you are rather not, that's cool too.
 You can still follow our efforts on social media.

 If for whatever reason you’re unhappy with our messages you can unsubscribe at any time.
 Just click ‘Unsubscribe’ at the bottom of every email we send.

 But we hope you stick around.
 We’re just getting started at something pretty good.

-Primates are a diverse group and include between 300 and 400 species worldwide, this number varies depending on how they are classified.
-Including sub-species there may be more than 600 primate species total.
+Primates are a diverse group and include between 300 – 400 species worldwide.
+This number varies depending on how they’re classified.
+If we including sub-species there could be more than 600 primate species in total.
 They are found primarily in tropical and subtropical regions of Africa, Asia, and the Americas.
 This group as a whole faces many threats and almost half of all primates worldwide are threatened with extinction.

-Primates range in size from the pygmy mouse lemur weighing in at just 30 grams, to the largest, non human member of the group, the gorilla weighing as much as 450 pounds.
+They range in size from the pygmy mouse lemur weighing in at just 30 grams, to the largest, non-human member of the group, the gorilla weighing as much as 450 pounds.
 Primates are generally long-lived and produce few young during their lifetime.
 They have large brains relative to other mammals and display complex social interactions and behaviors.